-ONLIC and ONLAC are life and health (disability) insurers licensed in 49 states, the District of Columbia and Puerto Rico.
-ONLIC and ONLAC offer a full range of life, disability, and annuity products through independent agents and other distribution channels and are subject to competition from other insurers throughout the United States.
-In 2018, the Company made the strategic decision to cease accepting applications for variable annuities and new retirement plans following a comprehensive review of the Company's businesses, taking into account the continuously changing regulatory landscape, the sustained low interest rate environment, and the increasing cost of doing business, as well as growth opportunities and the Company's competitive strengths.
-The Company continues to service and support existing clients for both product lines.
-During 2020, the Company made the strategic decision to cease selling its disability products as of May 1, 2023, while continuing to service and support existing clients.
+ALIC and ALAC are life, health (disability) and annuity insurers licensed in 49 states, the District of Columbia and Puerto Rico.
+ALIC and ALAC offer/service a full range of life, disability and annuity products through independent agents and other distribution channels and are subject to competition from other insurers throughout the United States.
+Over the past several years the Company has ceased accepting applications for certain variable annuities, retirement plans and disability products following a comprehensive review of the Company's businesses, taking into account the continuously changing regulatory landscape and increasing cost of doing business.
+The Company continues to service and support existing clients for all product lines.
+With the demutualization discussed in Note 1, the primary focus of ALIC is to sell fixed indexed annuities, single premium immediate annuities and multi-year guarantee annuities, and the primary focus of ALAC is to sell term life, universal life and indexed universal life products.